 While alcohol and healthy living isn’t necessarily a contradiction in terms – there is something to be said for how we are responsible for the choices we make.

 While drinking is a personal choice, some employers are more strict about employees leisure drinking.
 Why is that?
 Jobs with high levels of stress are more likely to be vulnerable to abuse of alcohol.
 Whether you are a pilot or a doctor — stress is part of your job.
 Why are there alcohol limits set for pilots, and just guidelines for doctors?
-In Part 3 of this series we look in detail what rules apply for aviation, medical staff, professional drivers and military.
-We also consider jobs where alcohol is very much present such as in the Food and Beverage industry.
+In Part 3 of this series, we look in detail what rules apply for aviation, medical staff, professional drivers and military.
+And – look at jobs where alcohol is very much present such as in the Food and Beverage industry.
 We explore how you too can find your way to a healthy lifestyle and healthier drinking habits.
 Subscribe to get the updates in your inbox.

 To shift from a habit to a new challenge can be daunting.
 To conquer doubts about whether you’re walking a fine line means that you need to think through how you go about your daily life and habits.